adamdotjs/arctis/README.md

 [![Preview in vscode.dev](https://img.shields.io/badge/preview%20in-vscode.dev-blue)](https://vscode.dev/theme/avidworks.arctis)

 Arctis borrows the brilliant syntax highlighting from Noctis and combines it with Nord's soothing UI colors.
 The result is what I think is a perfect combination.
-Syntax colors were selected out of Tailwind's color palette to closely match Noctis colors but with improved readability.
+Syntax colors were selected out of Tailwind's color palette to closely match Noctis colors but adjusted to maximize readability.

 Several versions are included, including: